thorkill/dbce/README.md

 It is a python framework I have developed for my bachelor thesis.
-The main purpose was to research ways for content extraction from large collections HTML documents stored in Web Archives.
+The main purpose was to research ways for content extraction from large collections of HTML documents stored in Web Archives.

 # Copyright notice